-In the following we define and discuss the four parameters of the wind model that we are interested in estimating.
+In the following we define and discuss the four parameter of the wind model that we are interested in estimating.
 First, we will consider the so called stability parameter since the minimum of the functional given by (3) is the same if we divide it by α_2^2 .
 On the other hand, for $\alpha >> 1$ flow adjustment in the vertical direction predominates, while for $\alpha << 1$ flow adjustment occurs primarily in the horizontal plane.
 Thus, the selection of α allows the air to go over a terrain barrier or around it, respectively [18].
-Moreover, the behaviour of mass consistent models in many numerical experiments has shown that they are very sensitive to the value chosen for α .
+Moreover, the behaviour of mass consistent models in many numerical experiments has shown that they are very sensitive to the values chosen for α .
 Therefore, we shall give particular attention to this problem.
-In the past, many authors have studied the parameterisation of stability, since the difficulty in determining the correct values of α have limited the possible wide use of massconsistent models in complex terrain.
+In the past, many authors have studied the parametrisation of stability, since the difficulty in determining the correct values of α have limited the possible wide use of mass-consistent models in complex terrain.
 Sherman [19], Kitada et al. [20] and Davis et al. [21], proposed to take $\alpha = 10^{-2}$, i.e., proportional to the magnitude of w/u.
 Other authors such as Ross et al. [22] and Moussiopoulos et al. [23] related α to the Froude number.
 Geai [24], Lalas et al. [25] and Tombrou et al. [26], make the α parameter vary in the vertical direction.
 Finally, Barnard et al. [27] proposed a procedure to obtain α for each single wind field simulation.
 The main idea is to use N observed wind speeds to obtain the wind field and to keep the rest, N_r , as a reference.
 Then, several simulations are performed with different values of α .
 The value which gives the best agreement with the reference observations is taken to be the final magnitude of the stability parameter.
 Since this method provides values of α that are only reliable for each particular case, it cannot provide an a priori value suitable for other simulations.
-Here, we follow a version of the method proposed in [27], using genetic algorithms as optimisation technique which leads to an automatic selection of α .
+Here, we follow a version of the method proposed in [27], using genetic algorithms as optimisation technique which lead to an automatic selection of α .

-$$\alpha = \frac{\alpha_1}{\alpha_2} = \sqrt{\frac{T_v}{T_h}} \tag{20}$$

-The second parameter to be estimated is the weighting coefficient ε $(0 \le \varepsilon \le 1)$ of (9).
-Note that $\varepsilon \to 1$ signifies more importance of the horizontal distance from each point to the measurement stations, while $\varepsilon \to 0$ signifies more importance of the height difference between each point and the measurement stations [3].
+$$\alpha = \frac{\alpha_1}{\alpha_2} = \sqrt{\frac{T_v}{T_h}} \tag{20}$$ each point to the measurement stations, while $\varepsilon \to 0$ signifies more importance of the height difference between each point and the measurement stations [3].
 In general, the second approach has been used for complex terrains.
 On the other hand, the first approach has been widely used for problems with regular topography or in 2-D horizontal analysis.
 In realistic applications, the possibility of existing zones with complex orography and others with regular one, suggests that an intermediate value of ε should be more useful.